ahisham91/ml-mse/README.md

 Comparing mean squared errors of OLS, ridge regression and lasso models using a training and test set of COVID-19 mortality data.
+Data sources in Variable Description workbook.